Elisha M. Pease

-Elisha Marshall Pease (January 3, 1812 – August 26, 1883) was an American politician who served as the fifth and 13th governor of Texas, from 1853 to 1857 and again from 1867 to 1869.
+Elisha Marshall Pease (January 3, 1812 – August 26, 1883) was an American politician who served as the fifth and 13th governor of Texas from 1853 to 1857 and again from 1867 to 1869.

 Early life

-Elisha Marshall Pease was born in January 3, 1812 to Lorrain Thompson Pease and Sarah Marshall Pease.
+Elisha Marshall Pease was born on January 3, 1812, to Lorrain Thompson Pease and Sarah Marshall Pease.
 He attended Westfield Academy in Massachusetts.

 Career

 Among Pease's first jobs was a position as a clerk in Hartford, Connecticut.
-By early 1835, he moved the Mexican Texas, settling in the local district of Mina while studying law.
+By early 1835, he moved to Mexican Texas, settling in the local district of Mina while studying law.

 Texas Republic

 Pease soon became active in the Texas independence movement and after the Texas Revolution began, Pease became the secretary of the provisional government.
-He served as the assistant secretary at the Convention of 1836 but was not an elected delegate to the Convention.
+He served as the assistant secretary at the Convention of 1836 but was not an elected delegate to the convention.
 After independence had been won, Pease was named the comptroller of public accounts in the government of the new but temporary Republic of Texas.